Twins vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- Over their last 10 contests, the Twins were named underdogs twice and split those games 1-1.
+- Over their last 10 games, the Twins have been favored twice and lost each contest.

-- When it comes to the over/under, the Twins and their opponents are 6-4-0 in their previous 10 games.
+- When it comes to the total, the Twins and their opponents are 7-3-0 in their previous 10 games.

-- The last 10 Twins matchups have not had a runline posted by bookmakers.
-Minnesota and its opponent have gone above the over/under for four games in a row, with the average total set by bookmakers being 8.4.
+- The past 10 Twins games have not had a runline posted by oddsmakers.
+Minnesota's last five contests have gone over the point total, and the average over/under during that streak was 8.2.

 Twins Betting Records & Stats